 Cheap: It is hard to part with money if you’re a Saver, and you can come off as cheap or even selfish.

 Impractical: Most impulsive buyers.
 No list = No limits.
-Research isn’t a priority: if it’s there and spenders want it, they’re getting it.
+Research usually isn’t a priority: if it’s there and spenders want it, they’re getting it regardless.

-Non communicative: Since Spenders don’t think much on purchases, this leads to lack of communication through big purchases.
-Can come across secretive/sneaky.
+Non communicative: Since Spenders don’t think much on purchases, this leads to lack of communication when making big purchases.
+Can come across as secretive/sneaky.

 Filled with regret: Sometimes Spenders get so carried away with the thrill that they forget about the actual money aspect.

 A budget breaker: There can be great intention behind creating a budget, but ultimately, they find it hard to stick to.